 - Collecting Data

 - Sharing That Data With Key

 Social Media Analytics helps conduct customer research and use that information to build, maintain, and improve marketing strategies.
 CRM can help to improve a brand’s standing in the market by gathering information about target consumers.

 Social Media Analytics is helpful in decision-making on product promotion.
 The data gathered will help a company understand the product’s target demographic and what activities they are likely to do.
 This will, in turn, allow a company to design marketing strategies that engage with these customers.
 Companies need to know how to collect and analyze data because it is crucial to their success.

 When companies begin to collect data, they first use social media tools such as Twitter, Facebook, and MySpace to gain insights into customer behavior.
 They collect this data using data analysis software and demographic tools.
 Data is used to identify key influencers, evaluate marketing strategies and determine customer needs and wants.

 Once a company has gathered its social data, it begins the process of mining it for insights.
 Many companies have several employees assigned to maintaining a social network for their business.
 This allows them to get real-time reports and analytics on how consumers interact with the company.
 Many social networks provide tools that allow for comprehensive analytics.
 Most social networks also offer reporting capabilities that allow data to be shared with key decision-makers.

 Social media analysis provides an important service to companies that rely on social media for their marketing strategy.
 With this data, a company can determine where their advertisements are reaching the most customers.
-They can determine if their advertisements are creating the most traffic and most sales.
-They can determine if they are losing money or if their business is profiting from the social network.
+They can determine if their advertisements are creating the most traffic and sales.
+They can determine if they are losing money or if their business is profiting from social networks.
 When a company uses analysis tools, it gets all the information needed to make strategic decisions.